hakanonal/minibar/README.md

 - When trying to predict the model I have realized that I do not know how to re-map the label of the perdicted class numner.
 To figure it out I have checked dataset discovery nottebook and see that we are actually giving different class maps to train and test datasets.
 - So I decided to combine all dataset and make divide them with keras API.
 - I have split the train and validation sets via the keras api.
 However results for 1 epoch is not different.
 Every iteration is very slow.
 I have spent time to buy an appropiate GPU.

+#### 01.07.2020

+- I have made extensive amount of how to code in cuda.
+It is a good potensionl if we move with YOLO.
+- I have started tthe simplified cnn classification on my server.
+It is on CPU and working very very slowly.

+#### 02.07.2020

+- My new GTR 2070 GPU has arrived spent time to install cuda and cudunn.
+Work in progress...